josdejong/jsoneditor/docs/api.md

 - `{boolean} escapeUnicode`

-  If true, unicode characters are escaped and displayed as their hexadecimal code (like `\u260E`) instead of of the character itself (like `☎`).
-False by default.
+  If true, unicode characters are escaped and displayed as their hexadecimal code (like `\u260E`) instead of of the character itself (like `☎`). `false` by default.

 - `{boolean} sortObjectKeys`

   If true, object keys in 'tree', 'view' or 'form' mode list be listed alphabetically instead by their insertion order.
-Sorting is performed using a natural sort algorithm, which makes it easier to see objects that have string numbers as keys.
-False by default.
+Sorting is performed using a natural sort algorithm, which makes it easier to see objects that have string numbers as keys. `false` by default.

 - `{boolean} history`

-  Enables history, adds a button Undo and Redo to the menu of the JSONEditor.
-True by default.
+  Enables history, adds a button Undo and Redo to the menu of the JSONEditor. `true` by default.
 Only applicable when `mode` is 'tree' or 'form'.

 - `{String} mode`